StanChart aims to hire financial crime compliance staff in Middle East

-DUBAI, Sept 30 Standard Chartered plans to hire several financial crime-fighting staff in the Middle East, according to online jobs postings, as it seeks to strengthen controls after legal and compliance problems in the United States.
+DUBAI Standard Chartered (STAN.L) plans to hire several financial crime-fighting staff in the Middle East, according to online jobs postings, as it seeks to strengthen controls after legal and compliance problems in the United States.

 The bank is hiring a head of sanctions for the Middle East, North Africa and Pakistan to ensure the bank's work complies with sanctions requirements, as well as a regional head of learning and training within financial crime compliance, and other staff within compliance, according to postings on LinkedIn.